 Field trips are encouraged for academic enrichment.
 Students provide their own transportation.
-NCI is not liable or responsible for any expense involved, or injury occurring during field trips taken by students or faculty.
+NCI is not liable or responsible for any expense involved in, or injury occurred during, field trips taken by students or faculty.

 HEALTH INSURANCE

 All students are strongly encouraged to maintain health insurance coverage while in school.
 Health insurance encourages students to seek early intervention for their health issues and provides protection from potentially overwhelming financial burden which might delay academic achievement goals.
 NCI does not offer or sponsor any health insurance plans.